dokku/dokku-elasticsearch/README.md

-elasticsearch:connect <name>           NOT IMPLEMENTED elasticsearch:create <name>            Create a elasticsearch service with environment variables elasticsearch:destroy <name>           Delete the service and stop its container if there are no links left elasticsearch:export <name> > <file>   NOT IMPLEMENTED elasticsearch:expose <name> [port]     Expose a elasticsearch service on custom port if provided (random port otherwise) elasticsearch:import <name> <file>     NOT IMPLEMENTED
+elasticsearch:connect <name>           NOT IMPLEMENTED elasticsearch:create <name>            Create a elasticsearch service with environment variables elasticsearch:destroy <name>           Delete the service and stop its container if there are no links left elasticsearch:enter <name> [command]   Enter a running couchdb service or run a command elasticsearch:export <name> > <file>   NOT IMPLEMENTED elasticsearch:expose <name> [port]     Expose a elasticsearch service on custom port if provided (random port otherwise) elasticsearch:import <name> <file>     NOT IMPLEMENTED